AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

   </small>
 </div>

 **Service objects are overused.** They have become the default solution for any new features in a Rails codebase.
-They're also hard to talk about as they mean different things for different people so here is how I define them:
+They're also hard to talk about as they mean different things for different people.
+Here is how I define them:

 * Any class which have **one** public `#perform` or `#call` method.
 * Any class which name describes an action.